paulbradshaw/journalismrecipebook/README.md

 * [How to write a historical feature](https://github.com/paulbradshaw/journalismrecipebook/blob/main/chapters/historicalfeature.md)

-## Investigations
+### Investigations

 Investigations can involve a number of stories - both news formats and feature formats.
+Here are some ideas:

 * [The refused FOI request (using alerts on WDTK)](https://github.com/paulbradshaw/journalismrecipebook/blob/main/chapters/foialerts.md)
+* Scrollytelling
+* Narrative journalism
+* An investigative series
+* Campaigning journalism
+* Solutions journalism
+* 'Revealed'
+* 'How we did it'

+## Podcasts

+There are many genres of podcast.
+Each has a different structure, conventions, and objective.
+Decide what genre you intend to make before you get too far into the production process by [checking this table of genres](https://github.com/paulbradshaw/journalismrecipebook/blob/main/chapters/podcasts.md)

+## Social video

+If your story is going to be told through video, make sure you identify what type of video it will be.
+There are many different social video genres and formats.
+[Here's a table with 11 different genres, and how they differ in terms of conventions, structure, and objective](https://github.com/paulbradshaw/journalismrecipebook/blob/main/chapters/video.md).